josigar123/hydrophonic-detection/README.md

 ```
 Replace the old license key with the new one.
 Do not be concerned that the key is public on github, since its a free key a new one can always be fetched.
 **Beware**, we have experienced recieving outdated license keys, check the date (in the name of the folder).
 If its outdated get a new one.

+---

+## Starting the system
+The system can be started in two ways.
+The first and most straigh forward is manually starting each service combining multiple terminals and some docker-containers (a bit clunky, but it works).
+The other will only utilize docker-compose for launching all services (UNDER CONSTRUCTION).
+The system architecture is also desgined to be somewaht distributed down the line.
+As of now, this guide will only provide a deployment on a single machine.

+### Manually launching each service
+Before starting any services it is important to set some configuration, since multiple services will rely upon the data provided in making connections and capturing data (acoustic).
+Also for capture of AIS-data our system has two methods: antenna + reciever or from Kystverkets API, the following set-up will only setup for the API.

+####